-CX Services: Best practices, training, and CX Governance frameworks for improved customer experience, customer retention, and overall profitability and revenue.
+Clarivate CX Services, formerly CustomersFirst Now, guide you in best practices, training and CX governance frameworks for improved customer experience, retention and overall profitability.

 Journey Mapping starts with the visualization of the end-to-end relationship between a company and its customer, developing a clear understanding of the touchpoints that make up the relationship.
 However, effective journey mapping is really more about managing, monitoring, and improving the customer experience to drive business outcomes.
 Too many companies do not realize the benefits of leveraging the journey map as a FRAMEWORK that your organization can use to ultimately produce a better overall experience for your customers.

 Are you fully leveraging your Survey and Voice of the Customer (VOC) data?

 The answer for many companies is no. Many companies have put into place a survey or VOC application hoping to capture some immediate insights.
 You might have gained some superficial level insights, but unless you have a data analytics team to really crunch the numbers and the text data, there are likely many insights that you have not seen yet.
 And other companies who gain further insights do not have a reliable process or method of turning those insights into actions that make an impact to the customer experience.

 Are your CX priorities customer focused?

 If your customer experience goals and program priorities are set by you, an internal team, or even your executives, you may not be focused on what affects your customers most, and may not get the most financial return from your efforts.
 It also just makes sense that the goals and priorities of the customer experience program should be validated by your customers, and what makes the most financial impact.
 How do you effectively accomplish this?

 Our CFN Rating™ is a benchmarking measure of your customer experience (CX) effectiveness and is the main metric which ties customer delight to financial outcomes.